sanchaysh/My-New-AWS-AudioBook-Projecy/README.md

 }
 ```

-Step 4: Create an IAM Role (IAM Role Name: amc-polly-lambda-role) and attach amc-polly-lambda-policy and AWSLambdaBasicExecutionRole Policies
+Step 4: Create an IAM Role (IAM Role Name: my-polly-lambda-role) and attach my-polly-lambda-policy and AWSLambdaBasicExecutionRole Policies

 Step 5: Create and Configure the Lambda Function (Lambda Function Name: TextToSpeechFunction)
-Set the runtime to Python 3.8.
+Set the runtime to Python 3.9.
 Set the execution role with necessary permissions for S3 and Polly.
 (Step 4)
 Add Environment Variables (SOURCE_BUCKET: Name of your source S3 bucket and DESTINATION_BUCKET: Name of your destination S3 bucket.